devbird007/ChRIS-in-a-box/README.md

 # Description
 # ![ChRIS logo](https://raw.githubusercontent.com/FNNDSC/ChRIS_ultron_backEnd/master/docs/assets/logo_chris.png) ChRIS in a box

-ChRIS in a Box allows the ability to access and use ChRIS on Edge Computing Devices that are deployed in facilities who would like to leverage the capabilities of ChRIS.
+With a build once, run anywhere approach, ChRIS in a Box allows the ability to access and use ChRIS on Edge Computing Devices that are deployed in facilities who would like to leverage the capabilities of ChRIS.

 [![MIT license](https://img.shields.io/github/license/FNNDSC/chris-in-a-box)](LICENSE)